DyogenIBENS/SCORPIOS/README.md

 ## Usage

-### Running SCORPiOs on example data
+### Setting up your working environment for SCORPiOs

 Before any SCORPiOs run, you should:
  - go to SCORPiOs root folder,
  - activate the conda environment with `conda activate scorpios`.

+### Running SCORPiOs on example data

+Before using SCORPiOs on your data, we recommend running a test with our example data to ensure that installation was successful and to get familiar with the pipeline, inputs and outputs.

 #### Example 1: Simple SCORPiOs run

-Inputs and parameters to execute SCORPiOs have to be specified in a configuration file.
+Inputs and parameters to execute SCORPiOs have to be specified in a YAML configuration file.
 An example configuration file is provided: [config_example.yaml](config_example.yaml).

-This configuration file allows to execute SCORPiOs on toy example data located in [data/example/](data/example/), that you can use as reference for input formats.
-SCORPiOs can either start from an input gene trees forest or build one using TreeBeST.
-More details on input files and formats can be found in [config_example.yaml](config_example.yaml).
+This configuration file executes SCORPiOs on toy example data located in [data/example/](data/example/), that you can use as reference for input formats.

-In brief, SCORPiOs input files are:
-- A single file with the gene trees forest to correct OR a genes to species mapping file to build a starting forest
-- A single file with the corresponding multiple alignments
-- Gene coordinates files
-- A species tree

 The only required snakemake arguments to run SCORPiOs are `--configfile` and the `--use-conda` flag.
 Optionally, you can specify the number of threads via the `--cores` option.
-For more advanced snakemake usage, you can look at the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).
+For more advanced options, you can look at the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).

 To run SCORPiOs on example data: